nexiouscaliver/Prism-DB/prism-framework/agent-ui/README.md

 4. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-## Connecting to an Agent Backend
+## Connecting to PrismDB Backend

 By default Agent UI connects to `http://localhost:7777`.
 You can easily change this by hovering over the endpoint URL and clicking the edit option.

-The default endpoint works with the standard Agno Playground setup described in the [official documentation](https://agno.link/agent-ui#connect-to-local-agents).
+The UI is designed to work with the PrismDB agent framework and allows you to:
+- Submit natural language queries to your databases
+- View SQL query generation and execution
+- Explore database schema information
+- Access execution history and context
+- Visualize query results

 ## Contributing